Houston Cougars men's basketball: Conference affiliations

-Italics indicate school no longer sponsors men's basketball in The American.

-Championships

-Conference Regular Season championships

-The Cougars have won 11 conference regular season championships in their history, nine of which were outright championships.
-From 1960 to 1975, the Cougars were not eligible for a conference championship as they were not affiliated with any conference.

-† co-champions

-Conference Tournament Finals appearances

-Houston has appeared in 16 conference tournament finals in their history, winning 8 of them.

 Top 25 finishes

-The Houston Cougars have finished in the AP Poll and/or the Coaches Poll 15 times in the program's history.
+The Houston Cougars have finished ranked in the AP Poll and/or the Coaches Poll 17 times in the program's history.

 Rivalries

+Rice is considered to be Houston's main rival, with the Bayou Cup trophy being awarded to the winner of the crosstown rivalry game.
+More recently, over the years in the AAC, rivalries have developed with Cincinnati and Memphis.

+Other rivals include former Southwest Conference foes Baylor, TCU, Texas, Texas A&M, and Texas Tech.

 Rice

-Houston leads Rice in the series 65–18 through the 2021–22 season.
+Houston leads Rice in the series 66–18 through the 2024–25 season.

 SMU

-Houston leads SMU in the series 58–34 through the 2022–23 season.
+Houston leads SMU in the series 58–34 through the 2024–25 season.